How we crunched the numbers to determine Canada's Best Places to Live.

 The top city in each category received the maximum number of points, and the rest of the cities received descending incremental points based on their ranking.

-For example, in the area of unemployment, Canmore, Alta., had the lowest unemployment rate in the country (2.3%).
+For example, in the area of unemployment, Cold Lake, Alta. had the lowest unemployment rate in the country (3.4%).
 It was ranked No. 1 in that category and received 10 points.
-The second-best city in the unemployment category, High River, Alta., received 9.95 points.
-The next city was Boucherville, Que. with 9.90 points and so on, down to the 200th city (Bay Roberts, N.L. with an unemployment rate of 22.4%), which received no points.
+The second-best city in the unemployment category, Boucherville, Que., received 9.95 points.
+The next city was Lévis, Que. with 9.90 points and so on, down to the 201th city (Campbellton on the New Brunswick/Quebec border. with an unemployment rate of 17.4%), which received no points.

 Calculations for some other categories follow a slightly different methodology.
-For example, in the category of population growth, an annual rate of 6.56% was considered ideal.
+For example, in the category of population growth over the past five years, an annual rate of 8.2% was considered ideal.
 Anything below or above that rate loses points and cities with a population loss receive zero.
 The same is true for the subcategory of precipitation, which makes up part of the weather category.
 (The ideal number is 700 mm a year, with anything above or below that level losing points accordingly.)
 As well, 5 points were awarded on the percentage of people employed in arts, culture, recreation and sports.

 Here’s an example of how the scoring system works: